 The changing laws across the nation concerning the regulation and use of Marijuana (a.k.a. bud, pot, hydro, cannabis, chronic, weed, 420) has resulted in many Texans obtaining Marijuana or Marijuana Extracts legally in states like Colorado.
 However, bringing legally obtained Marijuana products into Texas, including Flower, Edibles, Cartridges, Wax, Concentrates, Oils, Dabs, etc. is still a crime and will be prosecuted in the state of Texas to the full extent of the law.

 In fact, Texas state troopers patrol popular highways coming into Texas like 380 and areas of Wise County, including Decatur, specifically looking for anyone who has brought Marijuana products into the state.
-If you or someone you know has been arrested for possession of Marijuana, edibles, concentrates, etc., you need the experienced and compassionate team of attorneys at Paine & Nolter, P.C. on your side.
+If you or someone you know has been arrested for possession of Marijuana, edibles, concentrates, etc., you need the experienced and compassionate team of attorneys at The Nolter Law Firm on your side.

-At Paine & Nolter, P.C., we have over 40 years of experience combined helping families and individuals facing criminal prosecution in North Texas, including Denton, McKinney, Gainesville and Decatur.
-To learn more or discuss your marijuana possession case with an attorney on our team, call our offices right away at 940-382-4200 or simply take a moment fill out our online form on this page.
+At The Nolter Law Firm we have many years of experience helping families and individuals facing criminal prosecution in North Texas, including Denton, McKinney, Gainesville and Decatur.
+To learn more or discuss your marijuana possession case with an attorney on our team, call our offices right away at 940-800-8025 or simply take a moment fill out our online form on this page.